 His behavior became increasingly erratic after his loss, especially his drinking.
-In 1849, he was found delirious in the streets of Baltimore and died shortly afterwards.
+In 1849, he was found delirious on the streets of Baltimore and died shortly afterward.
 There is still much debate about what actually caused his death.
 Edgar Allan Poe is remembered for his works of the macabre and he is largely considered to be the father of the detective novel.

 Poe Museum, Richmond

 While none of the Richmond homes where Poe lived are still standing, the Edgar Allan Poe Museum is set inside the city’s oldest house.
 The collection focuses primarily on Poe’s early life, including early writings and items related to the Allan family.
 Highlights include his childhood bed, rare daguerreotypes, and a lock of his hair.

 The museum is located at 1914-16 East Main Street in downtown Richmond’s historic Shockoe Bottom district.
 Admission is $8 for adults and $6 for students, seniors, and AAA members.
 Free parking is available in their lot and on surrounding streets.
 They’re open Tuesday to Saturday from 10 am to 5 pm and on Sunday from 11 am to 5 pm.

 University of Virginia, Charlottesville

 While his time at the University of Virginia was brief, Poe fans can see what is believed to have been his room at 13 West Range.
 The student dormitories that line the Rotunda are the most requested, but this room has been interpreted as it would have looked when he was a student.
 The Raven Society manages it, but visitors can see inside through the glass.

 The university offers guided and self-guided tours, which can be arranged through their website.
 It’s located at 400 Ray C. Hunt Drive in Charlottesville.